zerok/tpl/README.md

 `--left-delimiter` and `--right-delimiter` command-line flags.

+## And more...

+tpl also bundles [sprig](http://masterminds.github.io/sprig/) which offers lots of general-purpose template functions.
+Please see its website for details.

 ## Third-party libraries

 This tool wouldn't be possible (or at least would have been a lot harder to